Juris Doctor (JD) Degree

 To broaden students’ experience beyond the traditional classroom setting, the law school offers a wide variety of clinical courses, simulation courses and outside placement options in which students have the opportunity to learn lawyering and other advocacy skills in several contexts.
 These courses permit students to complement the theoretical study of law with experience in interviewing clients, investigating facts, dealing with adverse parties, contacting government agencies, negotiating on behalf of clients and participating in real or hypothetical court and administrative proceedings.

-To be considered for admission as a candidate for the Juris Doctor degree, an applicant must have a bachelor’s degree awarded by a regionally accredited U.S. college or university or equivalent degree from a recognized non-U.S. institution and must have taken the Law School Admission Test (LSAT) within the past five years.
+To be considered for admission as a candidate for the Juris Doctor degree, an applicant must have a bachelor’s degree awarded by a regionally accredited US college or university or equivalent degree from a recognized non-US institution and must have taken the Law School Admission Test (LSAT) or Graduate Record Examination (GRE) within the past five years.
 There are no inflexible standards for admission, nor are there minimum undergraduate grade-point averages or LSAT scores.
-However, applicants whose undergraduate records and LSAT scores indicate a high probability of success in law study are more likely to be admitted.
+However, applicants whose undergraduate records and LSAT or GRE scores indicate a high probability of success in law study are more likely to be admitted.
 Other factors in the admission decision include the applicant’s personal statement, undergraduate school attended, major and trend in grades, personal achievements and letters of recommendation.
-GW Law also seeks social, ethnic, cultural and geographical diversity in its student body.
+GW Law also seeks academic, social, cultural, and geographical diversity in its student body.

 Information concerning the LSAT may be obtained from the law school’s Admissions Office or from the Law School Admission Council (LSAC).
-Applicants applying through the Colonial Law Program (GW juniors) may submit SAT, ACT or GRE scores in lieu of the LSAT.
-Applicants applying through the GRE pilot program may submit GRE scores in lieu of the LSAT.
-Information concerning the GRE may be obtained from the Educational Testing Service.
+Applicants applying through the Junior Early Action Program (GW undergraduate juniors) may submit SAT or ACT scores in lieu of the LSAT or GRE.

 An applicant to the JD degree program may apply to attend as either a full-time or part-time student.
 Beginning JD degree students may matriculate only in the fall semester.
 Since admission decisions are made on a rolling basis, applicants are urged to submit application forms and complete credentials well in advance of the March 1 deadline.